-- 1.1 The Academic Appeals Procedure is intended to allow students to appeal their academic results, as published by Assessment Boards, or circumstances relating to them. - 1.2 The Academic Appeals Procedure comprises two stages; Stage 1: a review stage appeal and Stage 2: a final stage appeal to a Senate Panel if they are dissatisfied with the outcome of their review stage appeal. - 1.3 The Academic Appeals Procedure operates in accordance with the Quality Assurance Agency (QAA) UK Quality Code for Higher Education Chapter B9: Academic Appeals and Student Complaints, and the Good Practice Framework for Handling Complaints and Academic Appeals issued by the Office of the Independent Adjudicator (OIA).
+- 1.1 The Academic Appeals Procedure is intended to allow students to appeal their ratified academic results, as published by Assessment Boards, or circumstances relating to them - 1.2 The Academic Appeals Procedure comprises two stages; Stage 1: a review stage appeal and Stage 2: a final stage appeal to a Senate Panel if they are dissatisfied with the outcome of their review stage appeal. - 1.3 The Academic Appeals Procedure operates in accordance with the Quality Assurance Agency (QAA) UK Quality Code for Higher Education Chapter B9: Academic Appeals and Student Complaints published in April 2013, and the Good Practice Framework for Handling Complaints and Academic Appeals issued by the Office of the Independent Adjudicator (OIA) in December 2014.